Pacatro/sicompiler/README.md

-# SiCompiler v0.1.1
+# SiCompiler v1.0.0

-This is a compiler that process files for be using in the SiCoMe simulator realized by the University of Cordoba (UCO), also check for syntax errors in your program.
+This is a simple project that check for syntax errors in your SiCoMe program realized by the University of Cordoba (UCO).

 You can see this project also in [Crates.io](https://crates.io/crates/sicompiler)

-> [!WARNING]
-> These project is not complete, don't hesitate to report any bug you find

 ## 🛠️ Instalation

 ### Using cargo

-You must have [Rust](https://www.rust-lang.org/es/tools/install) installed with rustup:
+You must have [Rust](https://www.rust-lang.org/es/tools/install) installed:

 ```terminal
 cargo install sicompiler